bhumish/bhumish.github.io/content/posts/mcp-security-checklist/index.md

     1. Alice logs in to the Confluence MCP server normally.
 Server redirects her to Atlassian's OAuth login.
 She approves.
 Atlassian sets a consent cookie in her browser saying 'this MCP server is trusted'.
     2. An attacker sends Alice a crafted link like: `https://alice-mcp-server.com/oauth/start?client_id=evil-client&redirect_uri=https://attacker.com/steal`.
 Alice clicks it and her browser still has the Atlassian consent from step 1.
 Atlassian skips the consent screen.
 The authorization code gets redirected to `attacker.com`.
 The attacker now has Alice's Confluence access, without Alice entering her password.

-[ ] **Per-client, per-user consent records exist server-side.** The server must maintain its own record of "Client X has been approved by User Y." This is separate from Atlassian's consent cookie.
+- [ ] **Per-client, per-user consent records exist server-side.** The server must maintain its own record of "Client X has been approved by User Y." This is separate from Atlassian's consent cookie.
 Before forwarding any auth request to Atlassian, the server should its own records first.

-**OAuth `state` parameter is set only after consent is explicitly approved.** The state cookie/session tracking the OAuth flow must be created only after the user has clicked "Approve" on the consent screen — not before.
+- [ ] **OAuth `state` parameter is set only after consent is explicitly approved.** The state cookie/session tracking the OAuth flow must be created only after the user has clicked "Approve" on the consent screen — not before.
 Setting it earlier would allow the attack described above.
+- [ ] **Redirect URI validation should use exact string matching, no wildcards.** `https://app.mycompany.com/callback` is valid. `https://*.mycompany.com/callback` is not, because wildcards let an attacker register `https://anything-evil.mycompany.com/callback` as a valid redirect.
+- [ ] **Consent cookies should use `__Host-` prefix, `Secure`, `HttpOnly`, `SameSite=Lax`.** The `Host` prefix forces the cookie to be set only from the main site (not subdomains) and only over HTTPS. `SameSite=Lax` ensures that cookie is not sent on most cross-site requests.

+#### Scope Enforcement

+Scopes are the list of permissions that a token carries.
+In MCP world, there are many implementations that request broad scopes at startup and never check them again at runtime.

+- [ ] **Server should request minimal scopes at initialization.** A Confluence MCP server that only needs read access should not request write or admin scopes upfront.
+If such scope is required, request should be made incrementally at the moment the tool needs that.
+- [ ] **Scope should be checked per tool at runtime, not just at token issuance.** A token with `read:confluence` should be rejected when it tries to call a `create_page` tool, even if the token itself is valid and alive.
+- [ ] **No wildcard or ombinus scopes (`*`, `all`, `full-access`) should be used.** Wildcard scopes defeat the purpose of scoping.

+#### Session Security

+- [ ] **Session IDs should be cryptographically random**
+- [ ] **Sessions should be bound to user identity, not just the session token.** Store session data as `user_id:session_id`.
+This means that even if an attacker obtains a valid session ID, it's worthless without the corresponding user token.
+- [ ] **Sessions should expire and rotate appropriately.** Define a maximum session lifetime as per the requirement.
+Rotate the session IDs after any privilege elevation events.
+- [ ] **Sessions should not be used as authentication, every request re-validates the token.** A session ID is a lookup key, not a credential.
+The session provides context, while the token proves identity.